chuckyang123/tp/docs/UserGuide.md

 ### Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+AddressBook data are saved automatically as a JSON file in JAR `file_location/data/addressbook.json`. \
+Users are **NOT** recommended to edit the data file directly, but if you need to do so, please follow these guidelines:
+1. Ensure that the JSON format is valid after editing.
+2. Ensure that all fields have valid values according to the specifications of AddressBook.

 <box type="warning" seamless>